top of page

 Christian Bernard Singer is a Canadian eco-artist, curator, writer and educator.
 Born in Paris and raised in New York City, he began as a company dancer with Laura Foreman’s Composers and Choreographers Theater.

-As an environmental artist (Queer ecology), Singer is best known for incorporating living mosses, pine needles and other plant life with glass, clay, bronze, found objects, and video into installation-environments and land art works that turn on notions of consciousness, identity, place, memory and time-passing.
-Through a making process that is meditative in its laborious meticulousness, his thought-
+As an environmental artist through the lenses of queer ecologies and the more-than-human, Singer is best known for incorporating living mosses, pine needles and other plant life with glass, clay, bronze, found objects, and video into installation-environments and land art works that turn on notions of consciousness, identity, place, memory and time-passing.
+Through a craft-based making process that

-provoking and highly original works comment on our dissociation to the natural world, while ultimately exploring our relationship with change.
+is laboriously meticulous and meditative, his works comment on our dissociation to the natural world, while ultimately exploring our relationship with change.

 bottom of page